browser-autos/browser-autos/README.md

 ## 📄 License

 MIT License - Free for commercial use.
-See [LICENSE](./LICENSE) for details.

 ---